|Certification Status||Zero Energy Certified|

 Energy Related Building Component Suggestions

 During the time of construction, choosing to use solar thermal proved to be expensive, however, PV systems were also expensive during the time of construction.
-With the current cost of PV today, the owners will likely add more PV for electric DHW or an air to air heat pump rather than the more complex solar thermal system.
+With the cost of PV today, the owners will likely add more PV for electric DHW or an air to air heat pump rather than the more complex solar thermal system.

 - Inline fans in mechanical air system were an innovation to deal with bathroom moisture and kitchen exhaust and avoid envelope penetrations.
 The fans are activated individually by timers.
 Exhausts go through the HRV rather than vented directly outside.
 There was some concern about kitchen exhaust particulates accumulating in the HRV filters however this has not been the case.